puskarpeter/frinxio.github.io/README.md

 FRINX UniConfig is a suite of applications aimed at network configuration management.

-## FRINX UniFlow
+## FRINX Workflow Manager

-FRINX UniFlow enables customers to create automated, repeatable, digital processes to build, grow and operate their digital communication infrastructure.
+FRINX Workflow Manager allows customers to create automated and repeatable digital processes to build, grow and operate their digital communication infrastructure.

-## FRINX UniResource
+## FRINX Resource Manager

-FRINX UniResource was developed for network operators and infrastructure engineers to manage their physical and logical assets and resources.
+FRINX Resource Manager helps network operators and infrastructure engineers manage their physical and logical assets and resources.